NLnetLabs/krill/doc/development/readme.md

 We use PATCH versions for minor functionality as well as bug fixes.

 Whenever it's feasible we will use release candidates, even for patch releases as they may still include functional changes.
-We may skip this in case a patch release is purely a bug fix release which does not introduce any functional changes.
+We may skip this only in case a patch release is purely an urgent bug fix release which does not introduce any functional changes.

 In future, after 1.0.0, we plan to use semantic versioning rules as described here: https://semver.org